I am a student in informatics. Aged 23. I like fighting games

 - Science Is Bad

-- Set Right What Once Went Wrong: Bijin, Kai, Koumei and Sora all think something went wrong in the "Gears", so every single one of them attempts to manipulate them towards their own goals.
+- Set Right What Once Went Wrong: Bijin, Kai, Koumei and Sora all think something went wrong in the "Devices", so every single one of them attempts to manipulate them towards their own goals.

 - Sibling Rivalry: Shirona and Kurona.